(Full time) 2020 start

 Computing is an essential component of nearly every daily activity, from the collection and processing of information in business, through to smart systems embedded in devices, image processing in medical diagnosis and the middleware that underpins distributed technologies like cloud computing and the semantic web.

-This programme will give you the practical skills to enter many areas of applied computing, working as application developers, system designers and evaluators.
+This course will give you the practical skills to enter many areas of applied computing, working as application developers, system designers and evaluators.
 Links between the taught modules and our research provide our students with added strengths in artificial intelligence, intelligent systems, distributed systems, and the analysis of complex data.
 As a result, you’ll be well-prepared for a range of careers, as well as further research at PhD level.

 Careers support